Days of Action Against Violence Against Women

 A toll-free national number for people who are deaf, hard of hearing, aphasic, or dysphasic.
 Available 24 hours a day, 7 days a week. - Pharmacies: Victims of violence can report incidents there.

-- Information Center on Women’s and Family Rights (CIDFF):
+- Center for Information on Women’s and Family Rights (CIDFF):

 Counseling sessions with a psychologist and a lawyer.